utnet-org/utility-readonly/pytest/README.md

 ### NayDuck environment

-When executed on NayDuck, tests have access to `neard`, `genesis-populate` and `restaked` binaries in `../target/debug` or `../target/release` directory (depending if the test has been scheduled with `--release` flag) just as if they were executed on
+When executed on NayDuck, tests have access to `uncd`, `genesis-populate` and `restaked` binaries in `../target/debug` or `../target/release` directory (depending if the test has been scheduled with `--release` flag) just as if they were executed on